 Karol Mossakowski is the winner of many other international awards, including the first prize of the international Competition Feliks Nowowiejski in Poznań in 2010, the Grand Prix and the Prix du Public of the Jean-Louis Florentz international Competition in Angers awarded by the Beaux-Arts Academy in Paris, as well as the Grand Prix André-Marchal in Biarritz in 2015.
 In 2016, he won the ‘Prix international Boëllmann-Gigout‘ in Strasbourg.
 That same year, the Polish National Music and Dance Institute awarded him the Corypheus Prize of Polish Music.

-In 2014-15 Mossakowski was appointed Young Artist in Residence at Cathedral of St. Louis King of France in New Orleans (USA), where he performed many recitals and taught interpretation and improvisation lessons.
+In 2014-15 Karol was appointed Young Artist in Residence at St. Louis King of France Cathedral in New Orleans (USA), performing many recitals and teaching interpretation and improvisation.

 Karol Mossakowski took his first piano and organ lessons at the age of 3 with his father.
 After musical studies in Poland with Elżbieta Karolak and Jarosław Tarnawski, he was admitted to the Paris Conservatory, studying organ, improvisation and composition in the classes of Olivier Latry, Michel Bouvard, Thierry Escaich, Philippe Lefebvre and László Fassang.